 Amount of Seed Needed.
 Above all, the seed should be pure.
-The total weed content should not exceed 1/4of 1 percent, and still, cleaner seed is obtainable.
+The total weed content should not exceed 1/4of 1 percent, and still, the cleaner seed is obtainable.
 A high-grade lawn mixture composed of well-chosen grasses that are free from weeds and chaff should weigh about 13 to 14 ounces to the quart, a rather good test of quality provided Bluegrass is known to predominate.
 Such seed should be sown 4 pounds to every 1,000 square feet, or, roughly, 1 pound to a space 15 by 14 feet.
 Seeding should be done on a calm day, from two directions, so as to ensure uniform coverage.
 For a very large area, it is well to use a mechanical seeder, such as the wheelbarrow type in common use on golf courses.
 Following the seeding, the ground should be sprinkled with a fine spray and lightly rolled.

 Subsequent Care.
 The new grass should be cut regularly and not allowed to grow unduly tall at any time.
 The clippings may be permitted to fall every other time, for they have fertilizing value.
 In watering the lawn, whether old or new, it is best to follow Nature’s plan, which is a good soaking once or twice weekly rather than light daily sprinklings.
 Should the surface of the lawn be inclined to become hard and baked, a light application of finely ground peatmoss will be helpful.
 It will act as a soil sponge and enable the ground to hold moisture during periods of excessive drouth.